jeremyf/takeonrules-hugo-theme/README.md

 You can see this template at [Take on Rules](https://takeonrules.com).  _Note: To someone adopting this theme whole-cloth, there's a few pieces in my private repo that I also leverage.
 If you are interested, [contact me](https://takeonrules.com/contact-me) and I can help._

+For colors, I've adopted the palette from [Protesilaos Stavrou](https://protesilaos.com/)'s [Modus themes](https://protesilaos.com/modus-themes/); The colors are WCAG compliant and bring me a bit of joy.

 ## Semantic Markup and Linked Data

 I strive for semantic markup; My goal is that I create an accessible site.
 Also, as a benefit, if you disable the stylesheet the page will continue to render in a meaningful way.  _In fact, I encourage you to disable the stylesheet on most sites and see how they look._